awsdocs/amazon-lexv2-developer-guide/doc_source/using-streaming-api.md

 }
 ```

-To configure a bot to respond to input events with audio, you must first subscribe to audio events from Amazon Lex and then configure the bot to provide an audio response to the input events from the user\.
+To configure a bot to respond to input events with audio, you must first subscribe to audio events from Amazon Lex V2 and then configure the bot to provide an audio response to the input events from the user\.

-The following code is a AWS SDK for Java example for subscribing to audio events from Amazon Lex\.
+The following code is a AWS SDK for Java example for subscribing to audio events from Amazon Lex V2\.

 ```
 package com.lex.streaming.sample;